MatthewHaas/reneth_gbs/README.md

 ## normalize.awk
 AWK script required by **make_snp_table.sh** to pull SNP calls out of VCF files to make tab-separated (TSV) file.

+## reneth_pca.R
+R code that reads in PCA data (eigenvalues and eigenvectors) from PLINK and creates a PCA plot.

 ## run_bwa.sh
 Shell script to run BWA-MEM to align fastq sequences to the _Zizania palustris_ genome.